ArkCase/arkcase-ce/README.md

 4. Run the command `/path/to/packer build centos7.json` (being careful replace `/path/to` with the actual path to your `packer` installation, from step 1 above).
 After some time it should create a Vagrant box image based on the minimal CentOS 7.5 distribution.

-# Start and Provision the ArkCase CE Vagrant VM

-First, decide whether you want to include the ArkCase web application in the Vagrant VM.
-To quickly try ArkCase without having to build from source and install the ArkCase webapp locally, then take the first option below to deploy ArkCase within the Vagrant VM.
-To develop with the ArkCase source code and build and deploy the ArkCase webapp locally, take the second option below to deploy all other services (Solr, ActiveMQ, Alfresco, etc.), excluding the ArkCase webapp.

-## Option 1: Deploy the ArkCase Webapp in the Vagrant VM (self-contained image)

-1. Select the ArkCase version to deploy, by following this link, https://github.com/ArkCase/ArkCase/releases, to see the list of supported ArkCase versions.
+5. Select the ArkCase version to deploy, by following this link, https://github.com/ArkCase/ArkCase/releases, to see the list of supported ArkCase versions.

-2. Update the file `vagrant/Vagrantfile` in this repository, ensuring that the path to the box image is the same image that you just built in Step 4 of "How to Create the Base CentOS Image and Install ArkCase Yourself" above.
-The value should already be correct, if you built according to these instructions, but make sure anyway.
+6. Copy the file `vagrant/Vagrantfile.centos7` to `vagrant/Vagrantfile`

-3. Use the commands below to create the Vagrant box.
+7. Use the commands below to create the Vagrant box.
 These commands use Asible to provision all the ArkCase services; it will take some time.

 ```bash
 # replace /path/to/this/repository with the folder where you cloned this repository